Snorting Caffeine Powder | Dangers Of Snorting Caffeine Pills

 Risks And Effects Of Snorting Caffeine

-Because pure caffeine powder used to be easily purchased online, it has grown in popularity.
-Snorting one line of this powder can be about equal to ingesting 20-30 cups of coffee.
+Snorting one line of caffeine powder is equivalent to ingesting 20 to 30 cups of coffee.
 However, because it varies between products, it can be hard to tell how much caffeine is in each dose.

-In addition, people report that it enhances the effects of other drugs, like alcohol or marijuana.
-People reported that it also seemed to make the effects last longer as well.
+People may snort caffeine powder because it enhances the effects of other drugs, like alcohol or marijuana.
+It may appear to make the effects last longer as well.

 • agitation